 Compared to the Organization service, the Web API provides better compatibility across a wide variety of programming languages, platforms, and devices.
 The Web API implements the OData (Open Data Protocol) v4.
 OData is an OASIS standard for building and consuming RESTful APIs over rich data sources.
 You can learn more at the OData protocol and the OASIS standard websites.

 The Organization service has been available since Dynamics CRM 2011.
-It’s the web service that most developers working with Dynamics 365 are already familiar with.
+It’s the web service that most developers working with Dynamics 365 for Customer Engagement are already familiar with.
 The Organization service is optimized for use with .NET.
 There are a set of .NET assemblies and tools to allow you to generate strongly typed classes and proxies that streamline the development process and enjoy a better development experience using Visual Studio.

 The .NET assemblies for the Organization service currently use a 2011 SOAP endpoint which has been deprecated.
 The SDK assemblies will eventually be migrated to internally use the Web API instead of the 2011 SOAP endpoint.
 When this happens, any code written using the SDK assemblies will continue to be supported as it will automatically transfer from the 2011 SOAP endpoint to use the Web API.
 This update will be fully transparent to you; additional details will be published in future SDK releases.

 See Choose your development style for Dynamics 365 for Customer Engagement apps for guidance about whether to use the Organization service or Web API.

 If you’re a .NET developer with no requirements to support other platforms, you don’t have to move to the Web API right away.
 You’ll need to use the Organization service to support any functionality you want to deploy to organizations using versions of Dynamics 365 for Customer Engagement released before Dynamics 365 for Customer Engagement.